peaceemenike/Data-Job-Dashboard/README.md

 ## 🔹 **Conclusion**
 This updated dashboard highlights how Power BI can turn large volumes of job posting data into a streamlined and effective career analysis tool.
-It is designed to assist **job seekers, career changers, and role switchers** by enabling them to explore crucial job market insights on a single page—helping them make informed choices for their next career step.
+It is designed to assist **job seekers, career changers, and role switchers** by enabling them to explore crucial job market insights on a single page—helping them make informed choices for their next career step. feel free to explore the material.